ctz/ctz.github.com/_posts/2013-10-30-replacing-a-c-library.md

 But let's take that idea to its logical conclusion:

-- a fuzzer input maps to an *operation* and its *entire valid input space*,
+- a fuzzer input maps to an **operation** and its **entire valid input space**,
-- the *entire input space* needs to cover everything that can affect the output; that means any non-determinism needs to be eliminated (this is necessary anyway for effective fuzzing).
+- the **entire input space** needs to cover everything that can affect the output; that means any non-determinism needs to be eliminated (this is necessary anyway for effective fuzzing).
-- *an operation* can map down to several API calls, e.g. a successful call to `ImageDecodeRGB` should be followed by `ImageFree`, to avoid memory leaks and
+- **an operation** can map down to several API calls, e.g. a successful call to `ImageDecodeRGB` should be followed by `ImageFree`, to avoid memory leaks and ensure the intended relation between the two calls is maintained.
 - the fuzzer harness should pretty-print the results of each API call; that would include return codes, image data -- everything.
 This is an odd thing to do in normal fuzzing, but becomes important for us later.
 - for the sake of people's sanity, the fuzzer harness should also pretty-print the input to the API calls, so it is clear what API surface a given fuzzer input is exercising.
 - if the fuzzer input is not valid (e.g. it is too short to cover all the parameters needed for an operation), the fuzzing harness should just return as soon as possible.